edmistond/davidedmiston_hugo/content/post/on-apples-m1-macs/index.md

 Overall, I'm favorably impressed with what they've done here.
 The performance is terrific - it stacks up favorably against (or outperforms) relatively high-end Intel Macs and yet it's the _slowest_ ARM Mac they're ever going to release.
 I'll be very interested to see what they bring out in future hardware updates.

 [^1]: That's an entire story on its own, I guess.
 It was fine, but... felt weird?
 Being inside an actual building with more than one or two other people felt very strange to me.
 COVID's entirely scrambled my brain.

+[^2]: See [XDA Developers](https://www.xda-developers.com/google-chrome-live-caption-feature-rolls-out-transcribe-speech-videos/) for more information on that one.